 What happens in the event of accidental loss or damage?

 With most home insurance policies, you’re generally not covered if you accidentally damage or lose something around the house.
 But thanks to AAMI’s new Accidental Damage at Home optional cover, you now can be!
 Accidents happen no matter how careful we are.
 That’s why it could be worth upgrading your AAMI policy to include this optional cover.

 Your jewellery insurance claim checklist

-- a copy of a police report if the item you’re claiming has been stolen, and
+- A copy of a police report if the item you’re claiming has been stolen.

 - A guide to your jewellery insurance options

 - How do I insure my engagement ring?

 - What does my AAMI Home and Contents Insurance cover?